nkimng-aj/nkimng-aj/README.md

 **Hi there**🙋‍♂️

-I'm Kim Ngoc (AJ), an FTU2 student from a business background who's now wandering into the tech world 🤖
+I'm Kim Ngoc (AJ), a FTU2 student from a business background who's now wandering into the tech world 🤖

 I'm still figuring it out — one bug (and one tutorial) at a time.